Latest Scallop (SCA) News Update

 TLDR

-No confirmed upcoming roadmap milestones are available in the provided data.
+No specific upcoming roadmap milestones were found in the provided data.

 Deep Dive